Ripley6811/FSND-P4-Conference-Organization-App/README.md

 - `getSessionsBySpeaker`

 The `Session` model and related endpoints were implemented much like the `Conference` model and endpoints.
-With some session specific data, such as having a reference to the parent Conference and a list of speakers.
+Session specific data fields were included, such as having a reference to the parent Conference and a list of speakers.

-Modeled the `createSession` method on the `updateConference` method because it takes a conference key and a set of parameters.
+The `createSession` method was modeled on the `updateConference` method because it takes a conference key and a set of parameters.
 Created the SESS_POST_REQUEST based on CONF_POST_REQUEST.